WVURAIL/dspira/labs/02/README.md

 ### 1.2.1.
 Frequency Correction

-The hardware ususally well made but sometimes errors slip through.
-The frequency the "tuner" tunes to may be every slightly off from the actaul frequency it is tuning to.
+The hardware is well made, but a precision clock is quite expensive.
+The frequency the "tuner" tunes to may be slightly off from the actual frequency it is tuning to.
 We can correct for that in the software.
 For high hend SDR dongles this correction is virtually non existent but some low-end dogles have higher deviations!

 We can transmit a signal using a known and relaiable tone.
 Then we use our receiver set up with gqrx to see the signal.
 If the incoming signal is exactly at the expected frequency.
 If not we look at the ``input controls`` tab in gqrx and change the ``freq. correction`` value until the peak is at the correct output.
- Note this value for future purposes.
  This value will be different for all dongles.
+It also changes with the temperature of the dongle.
+It is interesting to watch this change as the dongle warms up.
+Note your value for future purposes.

 [↑ Go to the Top of the Page](#)